The Only Formula You Need to Make Overnight Oats

 Whether you're already on board with overnight oats or you're just a beginner, use this easy formula to make perfectly creamy oatmeal every time with delicious flavor combos of your own.

 Mix equal parts old-fashioned oats (rolled oats, that is, not quick-cooking-they'll get too mushy) and water along with a pinch of salt in a jar, cover and refrigerate overnight and up to 3 days.
-We recommend using 1/2 cup oats and 1/2 cup water per serving (follow this recipe for reference).
+For one serving, we recommend using:

 This is where you get to be the oatmeal master!
 Sweet, savory, it's up to you.
 Once your oats are soaked and ready to go, open up that jar to add mix-ins and toppings.
 (You can also heat your oats first if you want warm oatmeal; just microwave in the jar-without the lid!-for about 30 seconds before topping.)